 On another note, if you want the best 2G, 3G and 4G service in the UK, you can always have a look at our extensive EE Review to find out what they offer.

 Vodafone’s 4G landmass coverage is larger than O2’s and the carrier offers significantly better download and upload speeds.

-We can’t say for certain which network’s 5G is faster at the moment, but according to their official 5G pages, they both offer around 150Mbps to 200Mbps download speeds.
-One thing to add though; while Vodafone’s 5G is live in 44 towns and cities in the UK, the network also provides 5G in 70 more places across Europe.
-The network’s 5G is available to all ‘RED’ and ‘Unlimited’ customers.
+Vodafone’s 5G is live in 100 towns and cities in the UK, the network also provides 5G in 193 more places across Europe.
+The network’s 5G is available on selected RED and ‘Unlimited Max’ plans.
 You can also purchase a PAYG bundle which offers 5G.
 Regardless of your network choice you’ll need a 5G-ready phone and be in an area with 5G coverage.

-In the UK O2’s 5G coverage is superior at the moment.
+In the UK O2’s 5G coverage is superior and the network also provides faster 5G data speeds at the moment.
 Vodafone’s 5G is live in Germany, Spain, Italy and Ireland too, but we’re mainly focusing on the UK side of things, hence the victory under this category belongs to O2 for the time being.